SenseStageTeam/sensestage_documentation/_minibee/testpage.md

 ---
 title: Testpage
 subtitle: a more detailed description
-summary: "a short description of what this documentation page is about"
+summary: "a summary is a short description of what this documentation page is about"
 layout: documentation
 type: reference
 date: 2017-02-07
 tags:
     - aTag
     - anotherTag
-category: introduction
+category: meta
-subcategory: minibee
+subcategory: nonsense
 related:
     - Another title
     - Yet another title